peterldowns/pgtestdb/README.md

 include a connection string you can use to connect to it with `psql` and explore what happened.

-pgtestdb is concurrency-safe &mdash; becuase each of your tests gets its own database, you can and should run your tests in parallel.
+pgtestdb is concurrency-safe &mdash; because each of your tests gets its own database, you can and should run your tests in parallel.

 ## Supported Migration Frameworks